Diffusion along chains of normally hyperbolic cylinders: Introduction and main result

-In the case of a $P$-cylinder, the main difficulty here is that $\psi$ is {\em not} everywhere defined (and, in general, is multivalued).
+In our case, the main difficulty is that $\psi$ is {\em not} everywhere defined (and, in general, is multivalued).
 The compatibility conditions that we require generalize in some natural sense the previous ``no simultaneous invariant circle condition.''
-One first crucial property is that the domain of $\psi$ intersects every essential invariant circle $\Ga$ of $\ph$ and that $\psi$ ``breaks'' this circle, in the sense that $\psi(\Ga)$ admits a ``topologically transverse'' intersection{\footnote{one can think of $\psi(\Ga)$ as a union of arcs, since $\psi$ is a collection of local diffeomorphisms} with $\Ga$.
-This first topological ``splitting condition'' enables one to construct pseudo-orbits of $(\ph,\psi)$ which drift over the parts of $\bA$ where the essential circles are ``dense enough''.
-Still, this is not sufficient to deal with the boundaries of the Birkhoff zones of~$\ph$.
-To overcome this difficulty\footnote{similar to the ``large gap problem'' in \cite{DLS06a}}, we have to impose a more stringent condition for the behavior of $\psi$ on these boundaries, namely, the existence of {\em right or left splitting arcs} which will be introduced in Definition~\ref{def:splittingarc}.
-Under both compatibility conditions, we prove that the polysystem $(\ph,\psi)$ admits connecting pseudo-orbits similar to those of \cite{M02} and \cite{LC07}.
-Again, a further restriction on the oscillation of the correspondence $\psi$ guarantees that connecting pseudo-orbits are $\de$-admissible.
+We now require that the range of $\psi$ intersects every essential invariant circle $\Ga$ of $\ph$ and that $\psi$ ``breaks'' this circle, in the sense that $\psi^{-1}(\Ga)$ admits a ``topologically transverse'' intersection{\footnote{Specifically, we require that $\psi^{-1}(\Ga)$ contains certain arcs emanating from $\Ga$ which are below $\Ga$; we can think of $\psi^{-1}(\Ga)$ as a union of arcs, since $\psi$ is a collection of local diffeomorphisms} with $\Ga$ (see Definition \ref{def:splittingarc}).
+Under this mild condition, we prove that the polysystem $(\ph,\psi)$ admits connecting pseudo-orbits similar to those in \cite{M02} and \cite{LC07}.
+A further restriction on the size of the domain of the correspondence $\psi$ (the $\de$-bounded property, see Definition \ref{def:bounded}) guarantees that connecting pseudo-orbits are $\de$-admissible.

-Once the existence of $\de$-admissible pseudo-orbits along a single cylinder is proved, the existence of $\de$-admissible pseudo-orbits for the full polysystem along the complete chain involves in addition the quantitative control of the heteroclinic transitions between consecutive sections.
+Once the existence of $\de$-admissible pseudo-orbits along a single cylinder is proved, the existence of $\de$-admissible pseudo-orbits for the full polysystem along the whole chain of cylinders follows immediately, once we require some additional quantitative conditions on the heteroclinic maps between consecutive sections.